 I am the head of the research group "Education and Human Potential" at the Federal Institute for Population Research (BIB).
 I am also a research fellow at IZA Bonn, a fellow of the College for Interdisciplinary Educational Research (CIDER) and a member of the Education Economics Committee of the German Economic Association (Bildungsökonomischer Ausschuss des Vereins für Socialpolitik).
 I earned my PhD from Freie Universität Berlin in cooperation with DIW's Graduate Center.

 My research in the field of public policy encompasses several areas.
-These include parental leave and work-family reconciliation, the costs of day care, and educational inequality in health.
+These include parental leave and work-family reconciliation, the costs of day care, and inequality in child health and well-being.
 Furthermore, I am investigating the societal consequences of the Covid-19 pandemic, with a particular focus on education and families.

 5 December 2024: Our paper on "Parental Leave, Worker Substitutability, and Firms' Employment" has been accepted for publication in The Economic Journal.